robertobarroso/ecommerce-demo/README.md

 - productId: 35455
 - brandId: 1

-The endpoint will retrieve the price with RATE_ID 1.
+The endpoint will retrieve the price with RATE_ID 1 (first row).

 ## Endpoint
 ```json